Genocs/genocs-k8s/docs/01-INSTALL_WSL2.md

 # Install WSL2
-This file provides a step-by-step guide to install WSL2 on Windows,
+This file provides a step-by-step guide to install WSL2 on Windows.

 ## Prerequisites
 - Windows 10 or later
 - Virtualization enabled in BIOS

 ## Installation Steps
-   - Follow the instructions from the [Microsoft documentation](https://docs.microsoft.com/en-us/windows/wsl/install) to install WSL2.
+Follow the instructions from the [Microsoft documentation](https://docs.microsoft.com/en-us/windows/wsl/install) to install WSL2.

-Other option could be to use Microsoft Store to install Ubuntu:
+Another option could be to use Microsoft Store to install Ubuntu:

 1. **Install Ubuntu from Microsoft Store**:
    - Open Microsoft Store and search for "Ubuntu"